HongVince/3RD-PROJECT-PYTHON-YOUTUBE-STATISTICS/README.md

 7) Trend Line
    - Highest yearly earnings by created year and country
    - Subscribers accumulation over time
+   - Average subscribers for the last 30 days

+8) Heat Map
+   - Mean subscribers for the last 30 days by channel type and created year

 ## Questions Answered